 To all the bitcoin evangelists and sceptics alike is this dedicated

-With Bitcoin being the newsmaker this year, we cannot imagine a decreased interest towards the digital gold next year and beyond.
+With Bitcoin being the newsmaker this year, we cannot imagine a decreased interest in the digital gold next year and beyond.
 Moreover, we imagine below how bitcoin evolves from investment asset into a full-fledged transactional currency.
 In this scenario, fiat currencies simply disappear, sweeping off the whole bunch of related problems.

 Chapter 1: Bon Voyage, Bitcoin!

-A sunny morning in the FinTech Capital City.
-A fellow named Chris, full of hope and enthusiasm regarding his forthcoming wedding and following honeymoon in France, stops by a Starbucks to make his morning even more splendid.
+A sunny morning in FinTech Capital City.
+A fellow named Chris, full of hope and enthusiasm regarding his forthcoming wedding and following a honeymoon in France, stops by a Starbucks to make his morning even more splendid.

 “Good morning!
 May I have my usual, please?”